Fujifilm X-T2 vs Olympus E-M10 III

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the features and operation of the X-T2 and E-M10 III can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T2 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.